10th Meeting of the Panel on Diagnostics in Nematology

-The Panel met in Vienna on 2016-09-07/09 at the kind invitation of AGES (Austrian Agency for Health and Food Safety) (download a list of participants ).
+The Panel met in Vienna on 2016-09-07/09 at the kind invitation of AGES (Austrian Agency for Health and Food Safety).
 The Panel reviewed several protocols for which revision is in progress.

 Globodera pallida and G. rostochiensis

 A fourth revision of the Standard is in preparation.
 The draft revision was sent for country consultation in 2015 and comments received needed a face to face discussion before the document could be finalized.
 In particular one country suggested the addition of a new key to potato cyst nematode species.
 This suggestion was welcomed and a small group of experts will prepare this key.
 The Standard is expected to be sent for the final stages of approval by the end of 2016.

 An IPPC protocol on Aphelenchoides species was adopted in August 2016 and the Panel agreed that the EPPO protocol should be aligned to this protocol (in particular keys to the genus Aphelenchoides and how to distinguish A. besseyi from the other species in the genus).
 It was however considered that drawings of species currently included in the EPPO protocol which are not in the IPPC protocol are valuable and should be maintained as supplementary information.
 The revision should be sent for country consultation by the end of 2016.

 An IPPC diagnostic protocol on Ditylenchus dipsaci and D. destructor was approved in January 2016.
 A revision of the EPPO protocol to align it with the IPPC protocol is in preparation which should be sent for country consultation by the end of 2016.